 Note: ASGI is the name for the asynchronous server specification that Channels is built on.
 Like WSGI, it is designed to let you choose between different servers and frameworks rather than being locked into Channels and our server Daphne.
-You can learn more at http://asgi.readthedocs.io
+You can learn more at http://asgi.readthedocs.io application.

-Channels gives you the tools to write these basic consumers - individual pieces that might handle chat messaging, or notifications - and tie them together with URL routing, protocol detection and other handy things to make a full application.
+Channels gives you the tools to write these basic consumers - individual pieces that might handle chat messaging, or notifications - and tie them together with URL routing, protocol detection and other handy things to make a full

-We treat HTTP and the existing Django views as parts of a bigger whole.
-Traditional Django views are still there with Channels and still useable - we wrap them up in an ASGI application called channels.http.AsgiHandler - but you can now also write custom HTTP long-polling handling, or WebSocket receivers, and have that code sit alongside your existing code.
+We treat HTTP and the existing Django application as part of a bigger whole.
+Traditional Django views are still there with Channels and still useable - with Django's native ASGI support, or a Channels provided version for Django 2.2 - but you can now also write custom HTTP long-polling handling, or WebSocket receivers, and have that code sit alongside your existing code.
 URL routing, middleware - they are all just ASGI applications.